pulumi/examples/aws-ts-ruby-on-rails/README.md

     $ pulumi up
     ```

-4. After a couple minutes, your VM will be ready, and two stack outputs are printed:
+4. After several minutes, your VM will be ready, and two stack outputs are printed:

     ```bash
     $ pulumi stack output